trickstercache/trickster/docs/new-changed-2.0.md

 - the `lru` Time Series Eviction Method currently does not function, but will be added back in a future beta.
 This feature has not yet been ported into the Common Time Series format.
 Comment out this setting in your configuration to use the default eviction method.

+- certain Path configs that should modify the client request or response (e.g., `response_headers`) are [not working reliably](https://github.com/trickstercache/trickster/issues/671).
+This will be fixed up in Beta 4.

 ## Installing

 You can build the 2.0 binary from the `main` branch, download binaries from the [Releases](http://github.com/trickstercache/trickster/releases) page, or use the `trickstercache/trickster:2` Docker image tag in containerized environments.